Prathyusha-Guduru/Data/README.md

 # Data

-Just a useless folder for me to upload gif's for demonstrating my projects
+Just a useless folder for me to upload gif's and photos for demonstrating my projects.